ucb-eecs151tapeout/eecs151t-labs/151t_lab_2a.md

 Note that while we talked about the *Rocket Chip* ecosystem in lecture, *Chipyard* (the name) is often used near interchangeably, and we will say *Chipyard* from now on.

+**Step 0: Answer a few basic questions!**

+- [Gradescope] Describe Chipyard in your own words (one sentence is ok).

+- [Gradescope] In Chipyard, (A) is a type of (B) and contains a (C).
+If it has our Verilog CPU instead, it is technically no longer (A), but is useful to learn because it looks very similar.
+Regardless, all of this is part of (D).

-## Getting your CPU into Chipyard!
+## Part 1) Getting your CPU into Chipyard!

 ### Import Your CPU